Aminazehra/mothers-day-/README.md

-# mothers-day-
+# Mother's Day Special Website

-A heartfelt Mothers day special website designed to celebrate and honor mothers with love and gratitude.
+This is a special website created to celebrate Mother's Day.
+It includes heartfelt messages, beautiful designs, and a warm user experience to honor mothers everywhere.

+## Technologies Used
+- HTML
+- CSS
+- JavaScript

+## Features
+- Responsive design
+- Animated content
+- A dedicated section for Mother's Day wishes

+## Author
+Amina ❤️